apiemont/shell-misc/README.md

 create_ ssh_tunnel:
     run this every 10 or so minutes from your home box.
 Then on the remote host you can access the home box via
     $ ssh -p 3310 localhost

+on demand_tunnel.sh:
+    for non permanent ssh tunnels, managed by remote users.

 phone:
     query a user DB to get data for a matching user.